kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 	// For any BackendTLSPolicy that does not take precedence, the
 	// implementation MUST ensure the `Accepted` Condition is set to
 	// `status: False`, with Reason `Conflicted`.
 	//
+	// Implementations SHOULD NOT support more than one targetRef at this
+	// time.
+Although the API technically allows for this, the current guidance
+	// for conflict resolution and status handling is lacking.
+Until that can be
+	// clarified in a future release, the safest approach is to support a single
+	// targetRef.
+	//
 	// Support: Extended for Kubernetes Service
 	//